Steve Paterson: Playing career

 During his professional playing career, Paterson played as a central defender and joined Manchester United from Highland League club Nairn County in July 1975.
-He made a total of six league appearances for the Red Devils over five seasons.
+He made a total of six league appearances (and 10 overall in all competitions) for the Red Devils over five seasons.
 He signed for Sheffield United in a £60,000 deal but an ankle injury sustained in pre-season training forced Paterson to retire.
 Paterson made his comeback as a player in July 1981 with Highland League club Buckie Thistle.
 He turned down Dundee United to join Peterhead.
 He had a spell playing for Hong Kong Rangers before again returning to his roots with Highland League club Nairn County in August 1982.
 The following February, he rejoined former boss Tommy Docherty at Sydney Olympic and then moved on to become the first European to play in Japan in December 1983.
 He won cups and titles with Yomiuri before his playing career was again cut short by persistent injury problems.

 Paterson was a Scotland youth internationalist.
 He debuted for the under-18s against England at Old Trafford at 15 years old.